 “The world is now facing serious problems threatening mankind.
 It is just the right time for everyone to take to Vipassana meditation and learn how to find a deep pool of quiet in the midst of all that is happening today.”

 Sayagyi U Ba Khin

 The International Meditation Center – USA was founded in 1988 to promote the practice of Buddhist Vipassana meditation as taught by the late Sayagyi U Ba Khin.
 The practice is aimed at developing a calm mind leading to the realization of Nibbana.

 Ten-day residential meditation courses are held approximately every other month at IMC-USA.
 They begin on a Friday evening and end early on a Monday morning.
-The courses are led by a regional teacher under the guidance of Mother Sayamagyi.
+The courses are led by a regional teacher under the auspices of the International Meditation Center, United Kingdom, where Mother Sayamagyi lived and taught for forty years.
 Anyone who comes with an open mind can gain the necessary confidence in the technique.
-The students who attend the meditatiton courses are from all walks of life, professions, religions and cultural backgrounds.
+The students who attend the meditation courses are from all walks of life, professions, religions and cultural backgrounds.

 How much does it cost?

 There has never been any charge for the Buddha’s Teachings.
 However, there is a suggested donation of $350 for a ten-day course, which is put towards the cost of food and accommodation.

 What about food?